oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 The Client and Server exchange AUTH packets as needed until the Server accepts the authentication by sending a CONNACK with a Reason Code of 0x00.
 If the acceptance of the authentication requires data to be sent to the Client, it is sent in the Authentication Data field of the CONNACK packet.

 The Client can terminate the Virtual Connection at any point in this process by sending a DISCONNECT packet. «<mark title="Requirement MQTT-SN-4.11.1-4"><a name="MQTT-SN-4.11.1-4"></a>The Server can reject the authentication at any point in this process.
-It MUST send a CONNACK with a Reason Code of 0x80 or above as described in [4.12](#handling-errors)</mark>»\[MQTT‑SN‑4.11.1‑4].
+It MUST send a CONNACK with a Reason Code of 0x80 or above as described in [4.12 "Handling errors"](#handling-errors)</mark>»\[MQTT‑SN‑4.11.1‑4].

 «<mark title="Requirement MQTT-SN-4.11.1-5"><a name="MQTT-SN-4.11.1-5"></a>If the initial CONNECT packet included an Authentication Method then all AUTH packets, and any successful CONNACK packet MUST include an Authentication Method with the same value as in the CONNECT packet</mark>»\[MQTT‑SN‑4.11.1‑5].